FAQs

 Part time off duty officers provide many of the same functions as an assigned SRO does, including visible deterrence, law enforcement functions, and immediate response to safety issues.
 In addition to their assigned campus, all SROs and off duty officers are prepared to respond immediately to support neighboring RISD schools if the need arises.

-CSOs are not certified peace officers, and will have a minimum Level III security officer license through the Texas Department of Public Safety, which includes firearms training.
+CSOs are not certified peace officers, and possess a minimum Level III security officer license through the Texas Department of Public Safety, which includes firearms training.
 Unlike police officers, CSOs cannot participate in law enforcement functions, and their primary duties include serving as a visible deterrent to armed intruders, assisting with implementation of safety protocols, and monitoring/patrolling a campus.

 RISD has long been committed to the security of campuses, and the district has been taking measures for decades to equip campuses with safety in mind.
 Primarily through the RISD community’s support of bond packages, RISD campuses are well-equipped with security features and equipment.
 Some of the protocols and security measures that RISD campuses employ include: